rubenandrebarreiro/rubenandrebarreiro.github.io/README.md

-# Rúben André Letra Barreiro's Portfolio
+# Rúben André Letra Barreiro | Portfolio

 A **web-based portfolio** designed and developed to illustrate some of **my academic and professional works**.